 Do I recommend SplashID 8.1?

 No, I don’t recommend SplashID 8.1 to anyone.
 With so many buggy features, neither the free version nor the pro version worth your investment.
+This is surprising considering it is developed by a company that specialized in security.

 For those who want a free program could go for LogmeOnce.